How To Find Midline Of A Graph

 • C is the horizontal shift (phase shift), and

-The midline is given by y = D. In other words, the midline is the horizontal line at y = D, where D represents the vertical translation of the sine function from its original position.
+The midline is given by y = D. Simply put, the midline is the horizontal line at y = D, where D represents the vertical translation of the sine function from its original position.
 Understanding these parameters helps in accurately determining the midline of the graph.

 Steps to Find the Midline of a Graph